U.S. News Rankings

 The theoretical knowledge from the classroom is enhanced by practical application in internships and service learning opportunities.
-Students gain professional experience and explore their career choices at local, national and international internship sites in a variety of settings.
+Students gain professional experience and explore their career choices at local, national and international internship sites in virtually every field from accounting to media to medicine and law.
 Service learning classes specifically coordinate experiences with nonprofit agencies and organizations so that student can integrate what they are learning in class with a practical application that benefits the broader community.

 Some Assumption students choose to spend a semester or year abroad as part of their undergraduate education.
-Our students have studied around the world.
+Assumption has a Rome campus in the heart of the city, and the academic program is especially geared toward sophomores, although juniors and seniors can enroll.
+Our students study around the world.
 Assumption College's highly selective Honors Program enables outstanding students to immerse themselves in their individual academic interest/major in creative and personal ways.

 There is a culture of mentorship within the Assumption community that helps each individual develop a personal compass and find his or her path in life.
 This is reflected in the co-curricular life of the college.
 Students participate in more than 60 clubs and organizations that enable them to explore their different interests.
 Students join academically focused groups, arts and entertainment, media, student government, service organizations, sports and spiritual program initiatives.

 Assumption is a member of the Northeast-10 Conference and fields 23 intercollegiate sports teams for men and women.
 There are also many club and intramural sports programs for students to enjoy.
 It is a college that encourages students to balance their intellectual, social, spiritual and physical dimensions.